 The NLS is an intensive, engaging, and experiential learning opportunity in which attendees will gain knowledge about themselves, learn how to adapt their leadership approach to their current situation, and cultivate a mindset of resiliency.
 While designed to be a fun engaging experience, the NLS program is also mentally challenging.
 Attendees should be developmentally, physically, and mentally prepared to actively engage in a strenuous and invigorating weekend.
-Youth participants should be at least 15 years of age or a chapter or lodge officer.
+Youth participants should be at least 14 years of age or a chapter or lodge officer.

 The NLS program is executed at the region level by a trained and qualified youth staff.
-Information about future NLSs can be found on the region websites.
+Information about future NLSs can be found at oa-scouting.org/training/national-leadership-seminar-nls.